getwtxt/getwtxt/README.md

 ### Proxying

-Though getwtxt will run perfectly fine facing the internet directly, it does not understand virtual hosts, nor does it use TLS (yet).
+Though getwtxt will run perfectly fine facing the internet directly, it does not understand virtual hosts, nor does it use TLS.
 You'll probably want to proxy it behind `Caddy` or `nginx` for this reason.

 `Caddy` is ludicrously easy to set up, and automatically handles `TLS` certificates.
 Here's the config: